 These are the rules of the game!
 All of the Fashion Fictions Worlds should:

-- Describe parallel presents, rather than speculative futures (think The Man in the High Castle or SS-GB, not Blade Runner 2049)
+- Describe parallel presents, rather than speculative futures (think The Man in the High Castle, not Blade Runner 2049)

 - Be physically possible (no magic, aliens, time travel or speculative technologies that aren’t viable in the here-and-now)

 - Be positive and enticing, in terms of individual satisfaction and sustainability more broadly, rather than dystopian (though there might have been some hard times in the World’s history, and it won’t necessarily be a perfect utopia)

 - Explore social and cultural factors, rather than technological change (think social fiction rather than science fiction)

 - Focus attention on use and associated practices such as loaning and sharing, rather than production and conventional consumption (as the aim of the initiative is to think about people using clothes differently, not designing and producing clothes differently)

-- Think beyond what happens, or even feels possible, today – in the author’s experience (this might involve amplifying an existing individual practice into a thriving subculture, or a marginal culture into the mainstream)
+- Think beyond what happens, or even feels plausible, today – in the author’s experience (this might involve amplifying an existing individual practice into a thriving subculture, or a marginal culture into the mainstream)